RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Diagnosing Access Errors

+First, check the status of a pool as shown in __List Pools__ section.
-Accesses rejected at Lens3 only return status numbers but no error messages.
-It is on the todo list.
+Next, check error messages from an S3 access.
+However, accesses rejected at Lens3 only return coarse error messages.

 ## Overview of Lens3